solidad1234/Tims-Incotex/README.md

 ![image (10)](https://github.com/user-attachments/assets/0c44f3dc-54da-47f6-a78b-6d22aab8ca9a)

-This ensures that each item sent to KRA via Incortex has the correct HS Code as required by TIMS.
+This ensures that each item sent to KRA via INCOTEX has the correct HS Code as required by TIMs.

 ----------